Lane Vanderslice December 31, 2019

 Exploitation and oppression continued to play a major role in the world in 2019.
 Standard economics principally looks at income obtained from production.
 This website looks at income or other benefit gained by harming others.
 We prefer the term harm, as being correct and also indicating a range of behavior.
 Types of harm in a society may not rise to the level where they could reasonably be termed exploitation and oppression.
 Harm, no matter the term(s) used is much more important than suggested by standard economics1.
 This follows Kenneth Boulding in The Economy of Love and Fear.
 Boulding distinguishes not only the productive economy but also the grants economy, which consists of two parts: exploitative grants from threats or ignorance, and integrative grants from love or kindness.
 In Boulding’s terms, this is an exploitative grant.
 A principal aspect of this website is publishing links to articles that describe a current aspect of harm in the United States or elsewhere; this is reviewed here.

 The analytical view taken in this website is that through control of a society and its key elements of the society (economy, government, social system) some people/groups in the society obtain income from others.
 This income is not based on production, but some form of taking away from others.
-This taking away is typically resisted So, there are two basic aspects in a social system where harm is important: obtaining income and maintaining control.
-This is expressed in the principal categories used in the website (can be seen on the left of each page).
-For control we have categories including Staying in power – Struggle for control and Harming People – Keeping People Oppressed.
-For obtaining income, we have Obtaining income through the government – rent seeking – corruption, Harm through the market, Discrimination: race – gender – ethnic – religious – class Conflict and Crime.
+This taking away is typically resisted.
+So, there are two basic aspects in a social system where harm is important: obtaining income and maintaining control.
+This is expressed in the principal categories used in the website (can be seen in the right column of each page).
+For obtaining income, we have Obtaining income through the government – rent seeking – corruption, Harm through the market, two discrimination areas Discrimination: race – ethnic – religious – class, and Discrimination against women — gender inequality Also included Slavery, Forced Labor.
+Crime, Control of land and natural resources, which can be considered as important subcategories of one of the above categories.
 (Specific situations of harm can often fit into more than one of these categories.)
+For control we have categories including Staying in power – Struggle for control, Harming People – Keeping People Oppressed and Conflict.
+Harming people and conflict are part of staying in power/the struggle for control; we have made them separate categories because of their importance.

 An important part of the struggle for control is between democratic/popular forces that want to expand human rights and opportunities and those who want to restrict access to key rights and opportunities to their group.
 HE published a summary of what Freedom House had to say about 2018.
 Here is an excerpt from that summary.
 (2019 report not yet available.)